 The EY global policy on personal data protection, revised and reissued in 2018, sets out the principles to be applied to the collection, use and protection of personal data, including that relating to current, past and prospective personnel, clients, suppliers and business associates.
-This policy is consistent with the strict requirements of the European Union's GDPR, and other applicable laws and regulations concerning data protection and privacy.
+This policy is consistent with the requirements of the EU's GDPR and other applicable laws and regulations concerning data protection and privacy.
 EY also has binding corporate rules approved by EU regulators in place to facilitate the movement of personal data within the EY network.
-Furthermore, we have a policy to address our specific Latvia data privacy requirements and business needs.
+Furthermore, we have a policy to address our specific US data privacy requirements and business needs.